3liz/lizmap-rfc/README.md

-# lizmap-rfc
-Lizmap Request For Comment
+# Lizmap Request For Comment

+This repository, will be sued to discuss enhancement for Lizmap.

+All RFC's are created as new [issues](https://github.com/3liz/lizmap-rfc/issues)